The Monkees: Nesmith's resignation, Changes and disbandment

 On April 14, 1970, Nesmith joined Dolenz and Jones for the last time as part of the original incarnation of the Monkees to film a Kool-Aid commercial.
 The commercial featured the trio throwing Nerf balls around a mock living room.
 Nesmith left the group to continue recording songs with his own country-rock group called Michael Nesmith & the First National Band, which he had started recording with on February 10, 1970.

 Changes, the ninth and final album by the Monkees released during its original incarnation, spawned the single "Oh My My" (US No. 98), which was accompanied by a music film promo (produced/directed by Dolenz).
 Dolenz contributed one of his own compositions, "Midnight Train", which was used in the re-runs of the Monkees TV series.
 The "Oh My My" b/w "I Love You Better" single from the Changes album was the last single issued under the Monkees name in the United States until 1986.
 Originally released in June 1970, Changes failed to chart in Billboard's Top 200 until the Monkees' 1986 reunion, when it stayed on the charts for four weeks (reaching No. 152).

-September 22, 1970 marked the final recording session by the Monkees before the band broke up.
+September 22, 1970, marked the final recording session by the Monkees before the band broke up.
 On that date, Jones and Dolenz recorded "Do It in the Name of Love" and "Lady Jane".
 The single was not mixed until February 19, 1971, and was released later that year.
 The two remaining Monkees then lost the rights to use the name in several countries, the U.S. included.
 The single was not credited to the Monkees in the U.S., but to a misspelled "Mickey Dolenz and Davy Jones".

 Both Jones and Dolenz pursued careers as solo artists in the years following the original breakup of the Monkees.
 However, Jones and Dolenz also toured as a duo in the 1970s.

 In a 1977 interview, Nesmith falsely claimed that the Monkees outsold the Beatles and the Rolling Stones combined in 1967.
-This inaccurate information was later repeated in newspapers and magazines.
+This information was later repeated in newspapers and magazines.